 PB and J Cookie Dough Dip (or PB and J Hummus)

-PB and J Cookie Dough Dip flips the classic combination of peanut butter and jelly, turning it into a fun and healthy snack.
-This flourless cookie dough dip has a secret ingredient that makes it naturally gluten-free and vegan.
+PB and J Cookie Dough Dip takes the classic combination of peanut butter and jelly and turns it into a fun and healthy snack.
+This flourless cookie dough dip has a secret ingredient that makes it a naturally gluten-free and vegan sweet hummus.
 You’ll love this recipe, and all of my easy gluten-free dessert dips.

 Originally published on Apr 19, 2012